Babak-Gholamzadeh/log-style/README.md

 # Log Style
-Customize the style of logged messages just by adding all of your (CSS) styles in a plain object.
+Customize the style of the logged messages just by adding all of your (CSS) styles in a plain object.

 ### Installation
 ```